It's the beginning of spring in the US and this time of year brings a lot of change in work.

 Instead of the same-old, same-old feeling of drudgery at tackling a list of boring tasks, you can tap into a deep sense of purpose and motivation when you get specific about your reason for working today.

-Ask someone sitting next to you, “What you working for today?” and keep drilling down until they give you a specific goal.
+Ask someone you know, “What are you working for today?” and keep drilling down until they give you a specific goal.

 Then share with them what you are working for today.